writethedocs/www/docs/conf/portland/2022/news/welcome.rst

 ..
 TODO: Add link to survey?

-It's been a rough year for a lot of us, but we're hoping that late next spring things will be looking a lot safer for us to gather.
+It's been a rough year for a lot of us, but we're hoping that by next spring things will be looking a lot safer for us to gather.
 We plan to release more details during the next few weeks, but there's a few specific updates below.